ModelZoos/TransformerModelZooDataset/README.md

 ### Configurations

+Please refer to the [example_configs](example_configs) folder for sample configurations for the language and vision models.
+The configurations are used to define the hyperparameters for training and evaluation of the models.

 #### Vision models

-The configuration for the vision models is defined in the `config_vit_pretraining.json` file.
+Example configurations for the vision models are defined in the `config_cl_pretraining.json`, `config_sl_pretraining.json`, and `config_vit_finetuning.json` files.
 The configuration includes the following parameters:

 - `model::name`: The name of the model to be trained.
 - `model::o_dim`: The output dimension of the model.